 Step 3) Strain the Berries.

 Once you’ve let the berries simmer, strain them out of the juice.
 This is a very important step that I forgot to do.
 (I ended up having to pick out all the little bits of dried berries that got stuck to my yarn.
 Yeah…. not very fun!)
 Then put your yarn into the pot with the berry juice.
-Make sure the yarn is completely submerged under the liquid or you’ll end up with yarn that’s half colored and half still white.
+Make sure the yarn is completely submerged under the liquid or you’ll end up with yarn that’s half dyed and half still white.

 Step 4) Simmer the Yarn.